 How do you keep track of your business expenses?

 If you decide to go with Quickbooks, it will sync to your credit cards and/or bank accounts.
-If you hire an accountant or do your taxes sans Quickbooks (even with Turbotax), you will need to keep yourself organized.
+If you hire an accountant or use Turbotax / H&R Block, you will need to keep track of your expenses yourself.

 The absolute easiest way to do this is to acquire a Business-Only credit card.
-ONLY use it for business.
-Then you can just sum up your statements each quarter.
+ONLY use it for writerly expenses.
+Then at quarter-ends or year-end, you can just sum up your statements to calculate your total expenses.
 It couldn’t be easier.
-The only items you’d have to do are ones that won’t show up on the credit card, like home office expenses, mileage costs, and any full-year subscription expenses that you need to divvy up by month.
+The only items you’d have to add in separatedly are ones that won’t show up on the credit card, like home office expenses, mileage costs, and any full-year subscription expenses that you need to apportion monthly.

-But if you’re not interested in opening another credit card at this time, you can keep track of everything manually.
-What I do is create an Excel file.
-I create four tabs–one for each quarter.
-And I enter in each business purchase with this information:
+But if you’re not interested in opening another credit card at this time, you can keep track of everything manually in an Excel file.

 How do you pay your annual taxes?

-Because I work a day job, I have to wait for two separate forms–the 1099 from my agency for my writing income, and the W-2 from my employer for my day job.
+Because I work a day job, I have to wait for two separate forms to arrive in my mailbox–the 1099 from my literary agency for my writing income, and the W-2 from my employer for my day job.
 Once I have them, around early February, I upload those into TurboTax.
-Quickbooks syncs your estimated tax information with TurboTax, but you can input those numbers manually if you didn’t use Quickbooks.
-Your estimated tax payments lower your tax owed dollar for dollar.
-So if you owe $10,000 of taxes for 2017, you already paid $9,000, you’ll only owe $1,000.
-Or they will help you get a nice refund check.
+TurboTax then asks me how much I’ve paid that year in estimated taxes, since those payments lower my annual tax liability dollar for dollar.
+For example, if you owe $10,000 of taxes for 20XX and you already paid $9,000 in estimates, you’ll only owe $1,000 on April 15th.
+Or, if you overpaid estimates, the IRS will cut you a nice refund check.

-Even if you do all your annual income tax correctly, if you forgot to pay estimates and were supposed to, you will be charged penalties.
+Even if you do all your annual income taxes correctly, if you forgot to pay estimates and were supposed to, you will be charged penalties.
 So keep on top of this!
+You cannot avoid them!

 Should you incorporate yourself?

-I’ve gotten this question from a number of writers as well as random family members.
+I get this question frequently from other writers.
 Setting legal considerations aside, there are benefits to changing your tax status as a writer from Sole Proprietor to S-Corporation.
 But those benefits only apply once you reach a certain income threshold.

 This post isn’t meant to be a breakdown of S-Corp taxes, as those are much more complex than individual taxes.
 But here is a basic rundown of what I mean by a threshold, so you can consider if it might work for you (and then promptly discuss your options with your CPA).